View Library of Virginia in a larger map

 Visit our “Tour Destination: Richmond and Petersburg, Virginia” page to see the entire tour of the area’s Save America’s Treasures sites.

 Central staircase at the Library of Virginia.
+Photo courtesy Library of Virginia. |

-Photo courtesy Library of Virginia.
+Library of

-Library of Virginia (Thomas Jefferson Gubernatorial Papers)
+Website: Library of Virginia

 The Treasure: The official gubernatorial records of Thomas Jefferson from his two 1-year terms as governor, 1779-1781.